nostrband/nostr-embed/README.md

 * We have zero tests so far.
 * We need to implement pooling of relays so that we can check several instead of just one.
-* We need to render embedded images, youtube links, etc.
 * We need to render replied to, and root events, if embedded event is a reply.